Adam is an avid amateur astronomer, sailor, archer, and theatrical enthusiast.

 The Gaff rig is an ancient style of sail, used to hoist up the mainsail in days of old, but still a common (but less-common) style of sailboat out there.
 Most people choose a gaff rig because they like the traditional and unique look.
-The gaff rig has more to do with sail shape then actual number of sails.
+The gaff rig has more to do with sail shape than the actual number of sails.

 A gaff rig sailboat hoists a 4-cornered sail, instead of the triangular, 3-cornered Bermuda rig.
 This rig isn't very common in smaller sailboats anymore, although many older ketch style sailboats did originally have gaff sails.
-The gaff was popular in the old schooner type sailboats of the colonial Americas.
-While not as efficient sailing upwind as the Bermuda rig, the gaff rig did allow for much more speed, ease of control, and sail direction than the square riggers of the time, making it a great alternative.
+The gaff was popular in the old schooner-type sailboats of the colonial Americas.
+While not as efficient sailing upwind as the Bermuda rig, the gaff rig did allow for much more speed, ease of control, and sail direction than the square-riggers of the time, making it a great alternative.

-Many people like the looks of the gaff rig - but its not anywhere near as common as the triangular style of the Bermuda rig.
+Many people like the looks of the gaff rig - but it's not anywhere near as common as the triangular style of the Bermuda rig.

 I hope you enjoyed this little guide to common sailboat types!
 Now go impress your friends next time you're looking over the water!
-I'll try to hub soon on the larger sail rigs like the schooner and brigantine!

 If you've enjoyed reading this article and are interested in learning more about maritime terminology, rules, guides and tips, then check out the definitive resource for boaters, Chapman Piloting and Seamanship.